Nelson-Gon/cytounet/docs/source/CONTRIBUTING.rst

   ``Manifest.in``.
 * Uploads ``dist`` to test.pypi.org with ``twine upload --repository-url https://test.pypi.org/legacy/ dist/*``
 * If everything looks good, asks you to upload to pypi.org with ``twine upload dist/*``

+Please note that the 'cytounet' project is released with a `Contributor Code of Conduct <https://github/com/Nelson-Gon/cytounet/.github/CODE_OF_CONDUCT.md>`_.
+By contributing to this project, you agree to abide by its terms.

+`See also <https://samnicholls.net/2016/06/15/how-to-sphinx-readthedocs/>`_ for a guide on Sphinx documentation.